 DESPITE LESS TRAFFIC, FATAL CAR ACCIDENTS INCREASE BECAUSE OF SPEEDING

-The Minnesota Star Tribune recently released a concerning article pointing out that fatal car accident cases have increased on MN roads, despite decreased traffic from the Coronavirus stay-at-home order.
+The Minnesota Star Tribune recently released an article pointing out that fatal car accident cases have increased on MN roads, despite decreased traffic from the Coronavirus stay-at-home order.
+This is very concerning for everyone driving on the roads.

 The article notes the Department of Public Safety report of 24 recent fatal crashes, compared to an average of 14 for the same time period the prior three years.
 Half of the recent car accident death cases were the result of speeding or careless driving.
 The article did note some good news: drunk driving arrests were down about 60% from a similar period in prior years – probably because the bars are closed.